Burning Witch: Post-breakup

 Crippled Lucifer, a compilation CD of the two EPs, was released soon after on Southern Lord Records, the label founded by Anderson and O'Malley.
 Burning Witch performed their last shows in the fall of 1998 after which Edgy 59 left for Sinisstar, O'Malley reunited with Anderson to form Sunn O))), and Dahlquist joined Anderson in Goatsnake.
 Currently, O'Malley is in various projects including Sunn O))).
-Dahlquist and B.R.A.D are in Asva, and Edgy 59 has a project also with G. Stuart Dahlquist called The Poisoned Glass.
+Dahlquist and B.R.A.D are in Asva.

-Sound
+Musical style

 Most of the music of Burning Witch is very slow and heavy with the drums slowly plodding along with the bass and guitar playing minimalist riffs.
 Emphasis is usually put on spaces between notes, allowing the bass and guitar to resonate before proceeding to the next note.
 There are occasional bursts of feedback and noise from O'Malley, but for the most part the guitar and bass follow each other.
 One of the qualities of Burning Witch is Edgy 59's vocals which alter between a nasal and melodic singing voice to a brutal, tortured, and demented scream or shriek.

 There are noticeable differences between the songs on Towers... and Rift.
 Canyon.Dreams with Towers... being more intense and aggressive and Rift.Canyon.Dreams being more morose and brooding.

 The Crippled Lucifer compilation contains all but one song from their two LPs.
 Goatsnake/Burning Witch split contains two songs, one from each of the LP recording sessions (and the one omitted from Crippled Lucifer), and the Asva / Burning Witch split contains the song "Rift.
 Canyon.Dreams".

 A lot of terms have been used to describe Burning Witch's highly untraditional sound.
 Among these are "suicide doom", "transdimensional drone doom", "true blackened doom", and "molasses sludge".
 Stephen O'Malley has said these descriptions are "ridiculous", insisting Burning Witch is just slow and heavy doom with unique vocals.
 There is a natural progression in the sound of Burning Witch to the pair's later project Sunn O))), especially on Black One.
 Comparisons can also be made to O'Malley's later project Khanate.